Control of Bleeding

 Control of Swelling

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack, or a plastic bag or towel filled with ice, on the cheek in the area of surgery.
-Apply the ice continuously, as much as possible, for the first48 hours.
+Place a barrier between the ice pack and the skin.
+Apply the ice continuously, as much as possible, for the first 48 hours.
 After 48 hours, if you still have swelling, place moist warm packs to the outside of the face.

 Drink plenty of fluids, especially the first day.
 Avoid hot liquids or food while you are numb.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.
 Avoid sharp foods such as chips, nuts, sunflower seeds, and popcorn that may lodge in the surgical site(s).
 Avoid smoking and chewing tobacco for 5-7 days following surgery.

 Sutures (stitches) may have been used to close the surgical wound.
 If so, the sutures will usually dissolve within 2 weeks following surgery.
 Please avoid disruption of the sutures to help with healing.

 Good oral hygiene is essential to good healing.
 Do not rinse with anything in an effort to cleanse or freshen your mouth for 12 hours following surgery.
 Starting the day after surgery warm salt water rinses (one-half teaspoon of salt in a cup of warm water) can be used at least 4-5 times a day as well, especially after meals, for at least one week.
 Brush your teeth carefully – – be gentle initially with brushing around the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you exercise, throbbing or bleeding may occur.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.